-- 3 If you want a record of the existing settings, click Report and export the settings to a file. - 4 Select the check boxes for the rules you want to edit. - 5 Click Set sensitivity.
+- 3 If you want a record of the existing settings, click View as PDF and export the settings to a PDF file. - 4 Select the check boxes for the rules you want to edit. - 5 Click Set level.

 The Set Rule dialog box opens.